 By analyzing these indicators, you can generally gauge an individual or family’s level of income, and therefore the level that they might be able to give at.

-Combining these two factors—affinity and capacity—will help you build an effective prospect list for your upcoming major gift cycle.
-Instead of spending your time trying to solicit a major gift from someone who has neither capacity nor affinity for your cause, you can be sure to start in a better place by cultivating someone who can give a major gift and may be moved by your cause.
+Combining these factors—affinity and capacity—will help you build an effective prospect list for your upcoming major gift cycle.
+Instead of spending time trying to solicit a major gift from someone who has neither capacity nor affinity for your cause, you can start in a better place by cultivating someone who can give a major gift and may be moved by your cause.

 If your prospect list is full of individuals who have proven affinity and capacity, your major gifts team will be able to move forward confidently.